Interim Plan to Reopen for Fall 2020

 No one with symptoms of COVID-19 should be on campus.
 If an employee observes anyone (including but not limited to employees, students, visitors, or vendors) developing or exhibiting symptoms of COVID-19 onsite, notify your supervisor immediately.

 If a student observes anyone developing or exhibiting symptoms of COVID-19 onsite, notify a faculty member, counselor, or college staff immediately.
 Call 808-455-0611 or email firstname.lastname@example.org

 The individual with observed symptoms will follow the steps outlined in the previous section, “While on Campus: Developing Symptoms.”

 These procedures are based on guidance from the CDC and information from the State of Hawai‘i Department of Health (DOH) to screen for, manage, and prepare for a confirmed positive COVID-19 case appearing on University campuses.

-Any student, employee, vendor, or contractor working on campus needs to notify the Leeward COVID Operations Team via the campus COVID RISK FORM if they:
+Any student, employee, vendor, or contractor working on campus needs to notify the Leeward COVID Operations Team via the campus COVID-19 Self-Reporting Form if they:

 - test positive for COVID-19;